-§ a240 Certificates in Japanese Studies and Japanese Language Pedagogy
+§ a240 Certificates in Japanese Studies

-In addition to their major, FLA students who entered before 2015 may also obtain a certificate in Japanese Studies (日本研究履修証明) or a Certificate in Japanese Language Pedagogy (日本語教授 法履修証明).
+In addition to their major, FLA students who entered before 2015 may also obtain a certificate in Japanese Studies (日本研究履修証明).
 For specifics, see § c200.

 § a250 Preparation for Graduation

 It is the student's responsibility to make sure that he/she has fulfilled all the requirements for graduation.
 To check their progress toward meeting graduation requirements, FLA students should regularly use the Loyola online self-evaluation function.
 Any problems arising from the self-evaluation must be resolved with the Center for Academic Affairs before registration in a student's last semester.
 Refer to the online handbook concerning details for the self-evaluation function.